The Impact of Hard Water on Toilet Blockages

 How Hard Water Causes Toilet Blockages

-The mineral content in hard water gradually accumulates within toilet pipes and fittings, causing blockages.
-When hard water flows through pipes, it deposits calcium and magnesium on the inner walls, forming limescale.
+Minerals in hard water gradually accumulate in toilet pipes and fittings, causing blockages.
+As the water flows, it deposits calcium and magnesium on the pipe walls, leading to limescale formation.

 Limescale build-up restricts water flow and creates narrow pathways, making it difficult for waste to pass through effectively.
 Over time, these deposits harden and grow, leading to complete or partial blockages in the toilet.